Rhicarde/CECS-574---ZKML/README.md

 ## Project Architecture
 ![image](https://github.com/user-attachments/assets/bf998093-8760-467a-8a13-7d5f6f446152)

+## Instructions
+To run the model, download the .ipynb file and run it on a notebook of your choice.
+Using Google Colab does make the process easier as you will not have to manually install the dependencies.

 ## System Requirements
 Project is done in a notebook so ensure that required libraries are installed.
 ### Dependencies